tinydanbo/PerkQuake/README.md

-Not my first released project, but the first one I ever did for github
+Not my first released project, but the first one I put on github

 Not very good but u can play